 Matt has a long career in hospitality.
 He worked previously in wine as Head Sommelier, first at ARIA Restaurant (Sydney), then at Rockpool Bar and Grill (Sydney).
-He still continues to work in the industry and is currently the Director of all things beverage for Fratelli Paradiso and 10 William St (Sydney) alongside running Black Market Sake.
+Most recently he was working in the industry as the Director of all things beverage for Fratelli Paradiso and 10 William St from 2010 - 2017, alongside running Black Market Sake.

 - Sake is one of the most unique and exciting beverages in the world.
 Also one of the least understood.
 This combination makes sake a fascinating brew to work with.
 Having travelled extensively in Japan, we knew the quality of sake being made, yet the best wasn’t making it to our shores.
 After years of trying to get importer friends to import quality sake into Australia, with no luck, we decided to do it ourselves.
 Black Market Sake was born!

 Why Junmai sake?

 - Junmai means ‘Pure Rice’ as the sake can legally only be made with 4 ingredients - rice, water, yeast + koji-kin.